The CDN Changed My Life

 The CDN staff was always there for me; when I ran into issues with financial aid, stressing about “The Campus Tour,” making sure I practiced self-care and the scary moment I decided law school was probably not for me.

 Shortly after graduating college last spring, I found myself in Boston working for CDN.
-It feels unreal to be on the other side of things as the Program Assistant at CDN, but I love it.
-As the Program Assistant, I work with our Program Director, and we collaborate with CDN Chapters and students across the country.
-I enjoy working with different chapters because they all vary in size and what they do as student groups, but similar to my involvement in a chapter, each chapter creates a community for young adults with T1D on campus who get it.
-CDN also has our “Off to College” program, and I find myself looking back on my transition — I’m appreciative that I had people I could go to and ask questions of, but I’m glad that there are resources like our “Off to College” program for those students who lack the same connections I had.
+It feels unreal to be on the other side of things as the program assistant at CDN, but I love it.
+As the program assistant, I work with our program director, and we collaborate with CDN Chapters and students across the country.
+I enjoy working with different chapters because they all vary in size and what they do as student groups, but similar to my involvement in a chapter, each chapter creates a community for young adults with type 1 diabetes (T1D) on campus who get it.
+CDN also has our “Off to College” program, and I find myself looking back on my transition—I’m appreciative that I had people I could go to and ask questions of, but I’m glad that there are resources like our “Off to College” program for those students who lack the same connections I had.

 Being involved in a CDN Chapter was like having diabetes camp all year.
 My chapter involvement isn’t what necessarily made my college experience (but it was a huge part of it), it was truly the people involved who take up a very large place in my heart to this day.